tbm/homepage/pages/debian/orion/hp/mv2120/install.md

 installation and make a backup of your disk if you have not done so yet).

 <img src = "../images/di-remove-logical-volume-data.png"
- alt = "Debian installer: remove existing locical volume data" width="644" height="316" />
+ alt = "Debian installer: remove existing logical volume data" width="644" height="316" />

 At the end of the installation, the installer will create a boot image on